 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), Lakes Region Community College will post timely warnings for our educational community to notify members about serious crimes that occur on our campus.
-(Within 24 hours) Having knowledge of such crimes will assist community members in making informed decisions about their personal safety and in preventing similar crimes from occurring.
+Having knowledge of such crimes will assist community members in making informed decisions about their personal safety and in preventing similar crimes from occurring.
 These warnings will be posted if a serious crime on campus constitutes an ongoing or continuing threat to the community.
+No later than the next business day.
 These crimes may be reported to the local police department.
 Laconia Police